What are scenario-based interview questions?

 - [Action:] We had a team meeting to clarify roles and outstanding tasks.
 I communicated with senior management to update them on our progress and set up daily check-ins to address any issues.
 I also gave extra support to colleagues who needed guidance.

 - [Result:] The product launched on time and senior management praised the team’s efficiency.
-Stepping into a leadership role unexpectedly gave me confidence in my ability to manage high pressure situations and lead a team.
+Needing to show leadership skills unexpectedly gave me confidence in my ability to manage high pressure situations and lead a team.

 Other situational interview questions